bullhornfixie/three-js-jouney/README.md

 Three.js is vast and enables you to build stunning 3D websites.
 The course starts by learning all the basics, such as creating a scene, adding objects, choosing the right materials, adding textures and animating everything.

-Then, you are taken throgh many traditional skills such as creating your own geometries, adding lights and shadows, interacting with 3D objects and adding particles.
+Then, you are taken through many traditional skills such as creating your own geometries, adding lights and shadows, interacting with 3D objects and adding particles.